unified-doc/unified-doc/packages/unified-doc-search-micromatch/readme.md

 ## Use

-Supports the matching features in the `micromatch` package when performing search queries:
+Supports the matching features in the `micromatch` package when searching `doc` instances managed by `unified-doc`.

 ```js
 const content = 'a TO the b TO the c';